Speak to a licensed agent (M-F 9am-5pm)

 Maybe.
 Original Medicare does not cover hearing aids, except for one instance.

-Original Medicare Part B may cover hearing tests and bone-anchoring hearing aids to help with hearing-related medical conditions.
+Original Medicare Part B may cover hearing tests and bone-anchoring hearing aids (BAHAs) for hearing-related medical conditions.
 Both must be doctor-recommended medical treatments.

 Does Medicare Advantage cover hearing aids?